Wade Miley: Baltimore Orioles

-On July 31, 2016, the Mariners traded Miley to the Baltimore Orioles for Ariel Miranda.
+On July 31, 2016, the Mariners traded Miley to the Baltimore Orioles in exchange for Ariel Miranda.
 In August, he made six starts, pitching to a 7.14 ERA in 29 innings and had a 1–3 record.
 The Orioles went 2–4 in his starts.
 On September 18, Miley pitched four scoreless innings against the Tampa Bay Rays, before being pulled with a back injury.
 He returned his next start, taking a shutout into the 9th inning against his former team the Diamondbacks.
 He ended pitching 82/3 innings before allowing an RBI double.
 He struck out a career-high 11 batters in his best start in an Orioles uniform.
 Overall, Miley finished 2–5 in 11 starts with an ERA of 6.17 for Baltimore.
 The following season, Miley was tabbed as the #4 starter in the rotation.
 He endured his worst season of his career, setting career worsts in ERA for a full season (5.61), losses (15), home runs allowed (25) and walks (93).
 He also pitched in a career low 157 1/3 innings pitched.
 On July 30, 2017, Miley gave up Adrián Beltré's 3,000th career hit.
 On November 3, 2017, the Orioles declined Miley's 2018 option.

 Milwaukee Brewers

-On February 14, 2018, Miley signed a minor league deal with the Milwaukee Brewers.
-He began the season in the Minors but was called up a couple of weeks later.
-He pitched in two starts before landing on the 60 day disabled list with an oblique injury.
-He was activated off the disabled list on July 12, going 5–2 with a 2.57 ERA in 16 starts.
-He also started Game 3 of the Division Series, along with Games 2, 5 and 6 of the NLCS.
+On February 14, 2018, Miley signed a minor league contract with the Milwaukee Brewers.
+He began the season with the Double-A Biloxi Shuckers, but was called up a couple of weeks later.
+Miley pitched in two starts before landing on the 60 day disabled list with an oblique injury.
+He was activated off the disabled list on July 12, going 5–2 with a 2.57 ERA with 50 strikeouts in 16 starts.
+Miley also started Game 3 of the Division Series, along with Games 2, 5, and 6 of the NLCS.

 In Game 5 he faced only one hitter before being replaced with a right-handed pitcher.
 This made Miley only the second starter in postseason history to face a single batter and the first to do so without getting the batter out.
 By starting Game 6 he became the first pitcher in 88 years to start back-to-back postseason games.